tolribeiro/mywebsite/_posts/2014-10-30-bpsk-matlab.markdown

 ---
 layout: post
-title:  "BPSK modulation: using PSK as example on MATLAB."
+title:  "Digital Modulation: using PSK as example on MATLAB."
 description: "How to use MATLAB to explore and practice digital modulation."
 date:   2014-10-30 21:53:05
 categories: jekyll update